erhsparks/app_academy_prepwork/README.md

 solo and pair days.
 TAs will be available for an hour a night (Monday-Thursday) to answer questions.

+### Important Links: you MUST review all of the information covered here.

-[Course Rules][course-rules]
+* [Course Rules][course-rules]
+* [Machine Setup][machine-setup]
+* [Starting a Pairing Session][pairing-setup]

 [course-rules]: ./course-rules.md
+[machine-setup]: ./environment-setup.md
+[pairing-setup]: ./pairing-setup.md

 ## Pair Programming

 Roughly 1/3 of the work you will do during this stage will be done in the [pair programming][pair-programming] format.
 We use the same format for most of the projects in the main course, and we've had great success with it.
-Getting in the habit of pair programming effectively will greatly ease your transition to studying full-time at App Academy.
+Developing good habits and learning to work effectively with your partners will greatly ease your transition to studying full-time at App Academy.

+[pair-programming]: ./pair-programming.md

 ## Feedback